matheecs/matheecs.github.io/buglist.md

 ./isaac-sim.sh --/persistent/isaac/asset_root/default="/home/<username>/Downloads/isaac_sim-assets-1-2023.1.1/Assets/Isaac/2023.1.1"
 ```

-> One of the most difficult software applications ever.
+> One of the worst software experience to use.
 Big framework, Bad experience.

 three main workflows when developing in Omniverse Isaac Sim